Monday/Wednesday lecture with Monday lab:

 Credit Hours: 4

 What does "flipped" mean?
-This means we have scheduled class meetings on campus or using Zoom (I teach both modalities, sometimes in the same term), but the majority of our class time will not be spent with me giving a lecture and everyone taking notes.
+This means we have scheduled class meetings on campus but most of our class time will not be spent with me giving a lecture and everyone taking notes.
 Class time will be used for problem solving, going through homework, and other active learning processes.
 This gives you time to work with the concepts with your peers, while I'm there to guide you as needed.

 We will also meet once a week for in-person labs.
 The lab activities are designed to provide you with a hands-on learning opportunity to further develop your knowledge of that week's concept.
 Additionally, the lab activities will help you become familiar with common lab procedures and equipment so you will be comfortable in a lab once you move on to Anatomy & Physiology.